 TeachOntario consists of three key spaces:

 Share is a space is for all educators registered on TeachOntario.
 It offers two possibilities for sharing knowledge.
-There are educator-created groups focused on learning such as Full-Day Kindergarten (FDK), 21st Century Learning and Teaching, Inquiry-Based Learning, Digital Literacy in the Classroom, Blogging, and Mathematics Instructional Strategies for Student Success.
+There are educator-created groups focused on learning such as Full-Day Kindergarten (FDK), 21st Century Learning and Teaching, Inquiry-Based Learning, Math Leadership Community of Practice, and Mindfulness and Resiliency.
 There are also engaging discussions focused on professional learning and the latest innovations in teaching.

 Create is a space also for all educators registered on TeachOntario.
 It's where to find formal and informal teacher-initiated projects and collaborations.
-There are cutting-edge projects by educators in the Teacher Learning & Leaders Program, the Provincial Knowledge Exchange.
+There are cutting-edge projects by educators in the Teacher Learning & Leaders Program and the Provincial Knowledge Exchange.
 The Create section is also where innovative educators collaborate on projects with others in the TeachOntario community.
-Finally, the Ontario School Library Association partnered with TeachOntario to run its robust online book club.

 TeachOntario Fast Facts: